duplode/stunts-cartography/README.md

 [Threepenny](http://hackage.haskell.org/package/threepenny-gui)
 (browser-hosted frontend).

-This suite currently just one executable ready to run out of the box, the track viewer.
+This suite currently has just one executable ready to run out of the box, the track viewer.
 Nonetheless, despite being somewhat unpolished, the viewer is fully functional, and supports a number of advanced features.

 ## Suite components